annabham/check-redirects/README.md

 ==============================
 ```
-Don't do what whatever github is doing for redirects, if you're forwarding to non-www and https.
+Don't do what whatever github is doing for redirects, if you want non-www and https.

 This is bad practice to have multiple redirects, you can see here: